 An angel investor’s experience at this time would allow an entrepreneur to avoid making heart-breaking mistakes at this vulnerable stage.
-When a business is in the “Valley of death” phase mistakes are simply a luxury that cannot be afforded and it has been estimated that an entrepreneur will encounter at least one seriously complex business problem that could lead to business failure every three months and failure to act decisively at this stage could be crippling.
-This is where a business angel could be extremely beneficial to the venture as the angel investor would have been there and done that, knowing exactly what to do, and how to react under these situations.
+When a business is in the ‘valley of death’, it has been estimated that an entrepreneur will encounter at least one seriously complex business problem that could lead to business failure every three months.
+This is where a business angel could be extremely beneficial to the venture as the angel investor would have been there and done that, knowing exactly what to do.

-As a final consideration to this entire article, if you happen to be an entrepreneur that has successfully navigated the pitfalls of operating a business by investing your own funds into your own start-up, been through the ‘valley of death’ and now have an established profitable trading business you may be reading this article thinking whether this would be an ideal time for you to raise external angel funding?
+As a final consideration to this entire article, if you happen to be an entrepreneur that has been through the ‘valley of death’ and now have an established profitable trading business, you may be reading this article thinking whether you need to raise external angel funding?

 The definition of an entrepreneur is a broad term and it does cover a lot of ground.

-If you are a newsagent and you have now started to make a living, and have now passed breakeven point, and you are happy with this outcome then you should not bother seeking external investment.
+If you are a newsagent and have now passed break-even point and you are happy with this outcome then you should not bother seeking external investment.
 It would be far better for you to continue doing what it is that you are doing and live of the proceeds.
 But though you have taken significant financial risks to get where you are, you are at best a lifestyle entrepreneur – as opposed to a real entrepreneur.

-If however you are seeking to use what you have created and developed into a cookie cutter formula and this is the reason you started in this industry sector and are willing to put your own assets as well as taking responsibility for an investor’s investment in you into building the next WHSmiths then it would be unwise on your part to simply sit around and expect to grow your enterprise organically through the profits that you earn.
+If however you are seeking to risk your own assets for your idea and develop it into the next big business, then it would be unwise to simply sit around and expect to grow your enterprise through the profits that you earn.

-Better would be to target an Angel Investment Syndicate or Venture Capital group with your glowing sets of company accounts and to convince them of what you can see long term of what you are trying to create and achieve.
+Better would be to target an Angel Investment Syndicate or Venture Capital group with your glowing sets of company accounts and to convince them of what you can achieve long-term.

-In the case of a newsagent now looking to expand to become the next WHSmiths (or online equivalent) a lot of changes will have to occur personally, organically, strategically, and organisationally to make this possible and an experienced angel investor will be able to get you to operate within a new mode of thinking and delegating which is absolutely crucial for expansion and success.
+In the case of a newsagent now looking to expand to become the next WHSmiths (or online equivalent) a lot of changes will have to occur personally, organically, strategically, and organisationally to make this possible.
+An experienced angel investor will be able to get you to operate with a new mindset which is crucial for expansion and success.

-If you are an entrepreneur that is seeking seed capital, in the “valley of death”, or are an established profitable business that is seeking the help of an angel investor then Venture Giants can assist you in finding the investor contacts that you need to raise the business capital that you are seeking.
+If you are an entrepreneur that is seeking seed capital, in the ‘valley of death’, or are an established profitable business that is seeking expansion, then Venture Giants can assist you in finding the investor contacts that you need to take the next step forward.

-We review your business proposal free of charge, and if we feel that it is up to a certain standard and can raise angel investment, we approve it and send out your business capital investment proposal to our network of hundreds of UK based Angel Investors that are specifically seeking to get actively involved with UK entrepreneurs.
+We review your business proposal free of charge and if we feel that it is up to a certain standard, we approve it and send it out to our network of hundreds of vetted UK based angel investors.

-We present them with detailed information on your investment proposal completely free of charge to you, and if they are interested and wish to discuss it further, they then make contact with you.
+We present them with detailed information on your investment proposal, and if they are interested and wish to discuss it further, they then make contact with you.